Loving the Alien: Release

-A music video was co-directed by Bowie with David Mallet.
+An accompanying music video was co-directed by Bowie and David Mallet.
+The video features Bowie performing the song on an M. C. Escher-like set with two exotic-dressed backing musicians.
 The original video included a short shot of Bowie with a nosebleed; this original version was only released on the 1987 video single "Day-In Day-Out", and all subsequent releases of the video have the nosebleed scene edited out.
-A single version of the song was released as a single in May 1985, nine months after the release of lead single "Blue Jean" and eight months after the release of the album.

 Critical reception

-Bowie's biographer David Buckley called it "the only track on the album with the gravitas of much of his earlier work".
-Yo Zushi of the New Statesman described the song as a "seven-minute masterpiece".
-While critical of much of Bowie's 1980s output in his appraisal of Best of Bowie in 2002, BBC reviewer Chris Jones stated: "Loving the Alien does have a strange distant beauty to it.
+Many critics have highlighted "Loving the Alien" and "Blue Jean" as the standouts of the Tonight album.
+(Note: Attributed to multiple references:) Yo Zushi of the New Statesman described the song as a "seven-minute masterpiece".
+Thomas Inskeep of Stylus Magazine called "Loving the Alien" one of the most downright pretty songs" in Bowie's catalogue, praising the production as "gorgeously evocative" and felt it complemented Bowie's lyrics and vocals.
+While critical of much of Bowie's 1980s output in his appraisal of Best of Bowie in 2002, BBC reviewer Chris Jones stated: "Loving the Alien does have a strange, distant beauty to it.
 Like watching a ballet through a telescope."

+Bowie's biographers have given the song mixed reviews.
+David Buckley called it "the only track on the [Tonight] album with the gravitas of much of [Bowie's] earlier work".
+Perone believed that, despite a "promising chorus hook", the music of the verses was not memorable.
+He also felt that Arif Marden's string arrangement created a mellow atmosphere that made the edgier lyrics lose their impact in translation.
+Pegg agreed, saying that the song is a "terrific piece of songwriting" that gets "dragged from the heights by insipid, over-elaborate production".
+Christopher Sandford said the song contains one of Bowie's best lyrics, and Chris O'Leary described it as "a would-be masterpiece that aimed for the heights of 'Station to Station' and missed".

 Live performances

 Bowie performed "Loving the Alien" every night of his 1987 Glass Spider Tour, released on home video as Glass Spider in 1988.
-On the A Reality Tour in 2003 and 2004, he again performed the song, but this time as a stripped-down version with only Bowie on vocals and Gerry Leonard on guitar.
-Bowie said that the latter arrangement was "perhaps the way it should have always been done."
+The song was not performed until the Tibet House Benefit Concert on 28 February 2003, this time as a stripped-down version with only Bowie on vocals and Gerry Leonard on guitar.
+Bowie and Leonard continued performing the song in this arrangement throughout the 2003–2004 A Reality Tour.
 A live performance from this tour, recorded in November 2003, was included on both a concert video (2004) and live album (2010).
+Leonard later kept performing the song live under the solo stage name Spooky Ghost.